batect/batect/docs/content/config/Containers.md

 ## `health_check`
 <small>**Equivalent Docker CLI option**: `--health-cmd`, `--health-interval`, `--health-retries` and `--health-start-period` to `docker run`, **equivalent Docker Compose option**: `healthcheck`</small>

-Overrides [health check](https://docs.docker.com/engine/reference/builder/#healthcheck) configuration specified in the image:
+Overrides the [health check configuration](https://docs.docker.com/engine/reference/builder/#healthcheck) specified in the image:

 ### `command`
 The command to run to check the health of the container.